johanfforsberg/fogl/README.md

 Prerequisites
 =============

+Ugly currently assumes you're able to run at least OpenGL 4.5.
+This is mostly because of laziness; ugly was written with the help of the (excellent) "OpenGL Superbible", 7th ed. which relies on modern GL idioms.
+It may mean it won't work on older hardware. ugly also requires at least python 3.6.

 At the time of writing, Pyglet needs a few tweaks in order to work with the latest version of OpenGL.
 There's a shell script in `bin/get_pyglet.sh` that should download the latest version of pyglet and do some patching necessary to get it to support recent version of OpenGL.